What Are the Mandatory Social Contributions in South Africa?

 Unemployment Insurance Fund (UIF):

-The Unemployment Insurance Fund (UIF) is a mandatory contribution that provides financial support to employees who become unemployed, go on maternity leave, or are unable to work due to illness.
+The Unemployment Insurance Fund (UIF) is a mandatory contribution that provides financial support to employees who become unemployed, go on maternity leave, or are unable to work due to illness.2024 Cost:

 The contribution to UIF is fixed at ZAR 177.12 per month.